christroutner/benchmark-bch/docs/test02-indexer.md

-# Test 01 - Full Node
+# Test 02 - Indexer

 ## Overview
-This test focuses on the full nodes ability to rapidly receive and broadcast new transactions in the face of real-world network conditions.
+This test focuses on the indexers ability to rapidly update its database to reflect the changing state of UTXOs associated with an address.

 ## Steps